Trietptm-on-Coding-Algorithms/VVM/README.md

 * BRF - Jumps to the instruction that is provided as an argument if the value on top of the stack is FALSE.

-* ICONST - Puts the argument provided to the operation on top of the stack.
+* CONST - Puts the argument provided to the operation on top of the stack.

 * LOAD - Loads an element from any position on the stack on top of the